kdabug/sql-zoo/README.md

 ### Instructions:

-For this homework, we will be practicing more SQL queries and commands using [SQL Zoo](https://sqlzoo.net/).
+For this homework, we will be practicing more SQL queries using [SQL Zoo](https://sqlzoo.net/).

 ********
 ### Getting Started: